-- 1 ABOUT THIS FINANCIAL REPORT continued - 1a Basis of Preparation continued - New Accounting Standards and Interpretations not yet mandatory or early adopted continued - (ii) AASB 15 Revenue from Contracts with Customers continued - would be satisfied when the customer obtains control of the goods.
+- 1 ABOUT THIS FINANCIAL REPORT continued - 1a Basis of Preparation continued would be satisfied when the customer obtains control of the goods.
 For services, the performance obligation is satisfied when the service has been provided, typically for promises to transfer services to customers.
 For performance obligations satisfied over time, an entity would select an appropriate measure of progress to determine how much revenue should be recognised as the performance obligation is satisfied.
 Contracts with customers will be presented in an entity's statement of financial position as a contract liability, a contract asset, or a receivable, depending on the relationship between the entity's performance and the customer's payment.
 Sufficient quantitative and qualitative disclosure is required to enable users to understand the contracts with customers; the significant judgments made in applying the guidance to those contracts; and any assets recognised from the costs to obtain or fulfil a contract with a customer.
 The consolidated entity will adopt this standard from 1 July 2018 but the impact of its adoption is yet to be assessed by the consolidated entity.